Delaware Tribe of Indians: Second recognition

 The Delaware Tribe of Indians regained their federal recognition by the Secretary of the Interior in 1991, when the BIA rescinded its 1979 decision.
 However, the Cherokee Nation disagreed with the decision and filed suit against the BIA and the Secretary of their decision.
 The Cherokee Nation's position was upheld in court, leading to the Delaware Tribe's loss of federal recognition in 2004.
 After years of negotiations, the two tribes resolved their differences through an agreement in October 2008.
 Delaware voters approved the agreement and voted to reorganize in May 2009, under the authority of the Oklahoma Indian Welfare Act.

 Third recognition

-On July 28, 2009, The United States Department of the Interior notified the tribal office in Bartlesville that the Delaware are again officially recognized by the U.S. government.
+On July 28, 2009, the United States Department of the Interior notified the tribal office in Bartlesville that the Delaware were again officially recognized by the U.S. government.